• Skip to main content

 smoothing filling in between layers of crepes.

-NOTE: To get a perfectly flat cake, instead of one that is domed, I've found the easiest way to get flat, defined layers is to smooth the cream from the middle out, almost to the edges but not all the way leaving a slight gap.
+NOTE: To get a perfectly flat cake, instead of one that is domed, I've found the easiest way to get flat, defined layers are to smooth the cream from the middle out, almost to the edges but not all the way leaving a slight gap.

 Place the next crêpes on top and use your fingers to gently press it down and push the cream to the edges all the way around.
-It's an extra little step that I found worked well (Image 15 & 16).
+It's an extra little step that I found worked well (Images 15 & 16).

 Adding sugar to the top of crepes cake and bruleeing it until golden.